Enroll Now

 • Supply chain analyst

 A supply chain analyst tracks the efficiency of the supply chain, spots threats and trends, and makes suggestions for risk-reduction strategies.
 They are crucial for the design and execution of major projects.
-To enhance the supply chain system, a supply chain analyst gathers data and then analyses it.
+To enhance the supply chain system, a supply chain analyst gathers data and then analyzes it.
 They try to encourage excellent work from employees and drive down the price of materials utilized in projects.

 Read more: Why is an MBA in business analytics a great career option?

-Careers after MSc. in business analytics
+Careers after MSc in Business Analytics

 Once you complete your MSc. in business analytics, you can choose from a variety of career options, including: